zgongaware/gonzo/README.md

 This is a working directory for Goza, my personal assistant Python library.
 Goza provides me with tools to accomplish common tasks in my preferred manner.

 ## Installation
-Gonzo is available on pip!
+Goza is available on pip!

 ```python
 pip install -U goza